 Routine vaccination schedule and record-keeping is an extremely important aspect of the general fitness of your furry friend.

-Taking your pet for a refreshing walk, or jogging daily with your furry paw ensures your pet has good physical activity.
-Exercising daily has immense health benefits which act as a base to build upon good health, a happy mind, and a sound body.
+Taking your pet for a refreshing walk or jogging daily with your furry paw ensures your pet has good physical activity.
+Exercising daily has immense health benefits, which act as a base to build upon good Health, a happy mind, and a sound body.
 Exercise acts as a stimulant and releases happy hormones.
 Exercise helps to increase flexibility and endurance.
 Also, it boosts strength, provides mental satisfaction and happiness.
 Exercises keep many health problems caused by obesity at bay!
-When your dog is lacking exercise, it ends up becoming bored or frustrated.
+When your dog lacks exercise, it ends up becoming bored or frustrated.
 And this can manifest itself as destructive behavior or aggression.

 Here’s what you can do –

 - Daily walks 2-4 times per day to refresh them and give them relief from holding their bladder.

 - Playing with ball/toys